Drain Unblocking Cost

 Untreated blocked drains can cause dampness in your home, notably rising damp where the ground's moisture travels up through your property's foundations and walls, carrying health and structural concerns with it.

-You may suspect rising damp issues if you notice mould growth on your interior walls, warped skirting boards and floor damage, or a persistent damp, musty smell.
+You may suspect rising damp issues if you notice mould growth on your interior walls, warped skirting boards, and floor damage, or a persistent damp, musty smell.
 The cost of treating rising damp is around £250 to £650 per single wall, depending on the size of your property.

 Sink Replacement Cost

-In severe cases, your kitchen sink may be too clogged up and may have caused irreparable damage which means you will have to replace your existing sink.
+In severe cases, your kitchen sink may be too clogged up and may have caused irreparable damage, which means you will have to replace your existing sink.

-New kitchen sinks cost anywhere from £195 for stainless steel sink, up to £950 for a cast iron sink installation.
+New kitchen sinks cost anywhere from £195 for a stainless steel sink, up to £950 for a cast iron sink installation.

-What's Involved in Cleaning and Unclogging Drains?
+What's Involved in Clearing and Unclogging Drains?

 Can I Clean and Unclog Drains Myself?